Summer Financial Aid is available to eligible admitted UC Berkeley students enrolled in summer session.

 If you plan to participate in the Global Internship Program, read our page about receiving financial aid for a Global Internship Program

 DID YOU KNOW?
 You can take advantage of enrolling at another UC campus AND Berkeley during the summer.
 This is called the Summer Intercampus Program.

 Summer aid is available to eligible students participating in a Summer Intercampus Program.
 You may be eligible to receive the same aid as you would if you attended Summer Sessions at UC Berkeley.
 Newly admitted and returning students are not eligible to receive financial aid for the Summer Intercampus Program.

-When you receive the Summer Intercampus Application for Financial Aid and be instructed to return it with confirmation of your enrollment in a minimum of 9 quarter or 6 semester units (to calculate quarter units to semester units: Quarter Units X .667 = Semester Units).
+When you receive the Summer Intercampus Application for Financial Aid you are instructed to return it with confirmation of your enrollment in a minimum of 9 quarter or 6 semester units (to calculate quarter units to semester units: Quarter Units X .667 = Semester Units).
 When you have a complete application and printed out a confirmation of your enrollment, you can return both to Cal Student Central.
 We will begin awarding students in April and you will receive an email directing you where to find your summer financial aid award package.
 You can then accept the summer aid offered to you.

 Ten (10) days before the start of your program, we will do the following before releasing your aid:

 Confirm your enrollment is as listed on your application with the host UC.

 Confirm your account balance is $0.
 Aid will not be released if you have an account balance.

 Confirm that your Direct Deposit is active.
 Sign up and manage your Direct Deposit/EFT accounts in CalCentral.